-Dr. Crosson serves as a member of the Executive Board and provides consulting on many aspects of vision science with a specific focus pharmacology and animal models of elevated intraocular pressure, retinal degenerations and macular edema.
+Dr. Crosson serves as a member of the Executive Board and provides consulting on many aspects of vision science with a specific focus on pharmacology and animal models of elevated intraocular pressure, retinal degenerations and macular edema.
 Dr. Crosson is a Professor in the Department of Ophthalmology at the Medical University of South Carolina (MUSC).
 He is also Director of the Ola B. Williams Glaucoma Therapeutic Development Center and Senior Associate Dean for Research at MUSC.
 His research interests include ischemia, neovascularization, and neuroprotection.
 Current research in his laboratory is targeting pharmacological treatment for elevated intraocular pressure, retinal degenerations and macular edema.

 Suppression of Acid Sphingomyelinase Protects the Retina from Ischemic Injury.

 Invest Ophthalmol Vis Sci.
 2016 Aug 1;57(10):4476-84

 PURPOSE: Acid sphingomyelinase (ASMase) catalyzes the hydrolysis of sphingomyelin to ceramide and mediates multiple responses involved in inflammatory and apoptotic signaling.
 However, the role ASMase plays in ischemic retinal injury has not been investigated.
 The purpose of this study was to investigate how reduced ASMase expression impacts retinal ischemic injury.

 METHODS: Changes in ceramide levels and ASMase activity were determined by high performance liquid chromatography-tandem mass spectrometry analysis and ASMase activity.
 Retinal function and morphology were assessed by electroretinography (ERG) and morphometric analyses.
 Levels of TNF-α were determined by ELISA.
 Activation of p38 MAP kinase was assessed by Western blot analysis.